-Most people come to Washington D.C. to visit all the historic sights and museums.
+Most people come to Washington D.C. to visit all the historic sites and museums.
 When we go there, however, we pretend to be locals hanging out on the weekend.
 The last two trips we took there were both in the summer, which can be pretty hot, but it’s also less busy, since many locals flee to the beach and other cooler locations.

 So, how do you visit D.C. as a local?

 - Find a hotel in a residential area.

 - Look up great restaurants and bars within walking distance.

 - Check out local events and festivals going on in the city, some of which are free.

 We recommend the Dupont Circle area or Georgetown area (near the Georgetown University).
 Actually, both areas are within walking distance, about 15 to 20 minutes.
 You can find restaurants, bars, shopping and great people-watching spots in both areas.
 Let’s explore one at a time.

 During both of our visits we stayed at a great boutique hotel called The Normandy Hotel, through a Travelzoo deal of $99 per night, which made it very affordable.
 The rooms are simple, yet comfortable.
 The best parts about this place are the complimentary wine hour from 5 to 6 PM with cheese and crackers, and the breakfast in their patio room—super cozy for morning and afternoon lounging around.